Pukkoya family of Panakkad

-Pukkoya family of Panakkad is a Yemeni-origin sayyid (thangal) family based in present-day northern Kerala.
-The family, claiming descent from the family of Prophet Muhammad, is generally revered by the Sunni Shāfiʿī Kerala Muslims.
-The thangals remain highly respected as religious and political leaders amongst the Muslims of Kerala.
+Pukkoya family of Panakkad is a Yemeni-origin sayyid, known locally in Kerala as thangal family based in present-day northern Kerala.
+The family, descending from the family of Muhammad, is generally revered by the Sunni Shāfiʿī Kerala Muslims.
+The thangals are respected as religious and political leaders amongst the Muslims of Kerala.

-The Panakkad family descended from Sayyid Ali who emigrated from the Ḥaḍramawt region of Yemen to Kerala in the 18th century.
+The Panakkad family descended from Sayyid Ali Al-Shihabuddin who emigrated from the Ḥaḍramawt region of Yemen to Kerala in the 18th century along with his family.
 By the 19th century, the ethnic Yemenis came to occupy a powerful position within the north Kerala Muslim community.
 They were eventually recognized as the theological, juridical, and political community leaders of Kerala Muslims.

 Kodappanakal House is the ancestral house of the family.
-Sayyid Sadiq Ali Shihab Thangal (born 1964) is the current eldest Panakkad Thangal.
+Sayyid Sadiq Ali Shihab Thangal (born 1964) is the head of the Panakkad Thangal family at present.